 - To respond to law enforcement requests and as required by applicable law, court order, or governmental regulations.

-- As described to you when collecting your PI or as otherwise set forth in the CCPA.
+- As described to you when collecting your PI or as we are otherwise permitted under applicable state privacy law.

 - For other purposes described in this policy, including in the section titled “What Do We Use Your Information For?”